 Always call triple zero (000) if a drug overdose is known or suspected—and remember that paramedics are not obliged to involve the police.

-According to the Ecstasy and Related Drug Trends Bulletin [PDF:472KB](new window) in 2011, the availability and use of mephedrone has decreased in the past year.
+According to the Australian trends in ecstasy and related drug markets 2012 report, the availability and use of mephedrone has decreased in the past year.

 Is it legal?